fusugz/kvcAndKvo/README.md

 # kvcAndKvo
 KVC &amp; KVO using on iOS

-Key-value coding(KVC)和key-value observing(KVO) is improt in iOS development
+Key-value coding(KVC) and key-value observing(KVO) is improt in iOS development